JohnPaulHernandezAlcala/steam-games/README.md

 *Author: John Paul Hernandez Alcala*

 ## Description
-This project uses a data derived method for predicting which client type should be targeted for successful bank telemarketing.
-A presentation that investigates which client features affect marketing success rate and machine learning methods result in a mode with good sensitivity (~73%) and good specificity (~73%).
+This project uses a data derived method for predicting which game would have high ownership by Steam Users.
+A presentation that investigates which game features affect onwership count outcome and machine learning methods result in a model with moderate sensitivity (~73%) and moderate specificity (~73%).